canonical/trino-k8s-operator/CONTRIBUTING.md

 # relate with the Trino charm:
 juju relate tls-certificates-operator trino-k8s

+# enable https:
+juju config trino-k8s https-enabled=true

-# check relation has been created:
+# check relation has been created and is active:
 juju status --relations
 ```
 Note: currently only Google Oauth authentication is supported.